 If your end result turns out to look a little more artificial than you’re hoping for, see how Aaron navigates this problem by manually creating this high-density look:

 If you’re using anything newer than, say, a Samsung Galaxy S4 or iPhone 4S, your smartphone is likely equipped with HDR capability.

 To start using it, turn your camera mode to HDR or Rich Tone.

-- Turn on ‘Auto HDR’ if you want your phone to make the call on when to use this mode.
+Turn on ‘Auto HDR’ if you want your phone to make the call on when to use this mode.
+Otherwise, simply select.

-For even better, higher quality photos and a stronger effect, you can also download apps – try the Pro HDR X app for iPhone or the HDR Camera+ app for Android.
+For higher quality photos and a stronger effect, you can also download apps – try the Pro HDR X app for iPhone or the HDR Camera+ app for Android.